 There will be always room to optimize things for search, so how do you prioritize what to focus on?
 Use this flowchart.

-It’s about building a page that’s better at fulfilling the user search need for its targeted queries, with:
+It’s about building a page that’s better at fulfilling the user search need for its targeted queries, with content that is:

-- Content that is more relevant and trustworthy than the one of competitors
+- More relevant, experienced and trustworthy than the one of competitors

-- Content that is more popular and authoritative than the one of competitors
+- More popular and authoritative than the one of competitors

-- Content that provides a superior user experience than the one of competitors
+- Provides a superior user experience than the one of competitors

 Whenever you’re hit by a Google Search Core Update it’s normal to get nervous, but take a look at this flowchart to decide if you should actually do anything.

 9. Should you prune or optimize a page from your site?